 - You are in severe pain

 - You are experiencing other severe symptoms, such as a very high fever

 You might need to be prescribed antibiotics to clear an infection or admitted to hospital so you can be kept hydrated through a drip.
 The doctor might also want to run some tests to rule out any more serious problems, such as inflammatory bowel disease or colon cancer.
 Although these conditions are rare, they can sometimes be responsible for severe diarrhoea.

 Most people will only experience diarrhoea briefly, during a short term illness.
 However, some of us can suffer from digestive problems that last longer.
 If your symptoms have been going on for several weeks or they keep coming back, it is a good idea to see a doctor.
-Various chronic conditions such as inflammatory bowel disease and food allergies can cause symptoms like diarrhoea.
+Various chronic conditions such as inflammatory bowel disease, irritable bowel syndrome and food allergies can cause symptoms like diarrhoea.
 Long term diarrhoea could also be a sign of a condition like bowel cancer.
 The doctor can perform some tests to find out the cause and should be able to recommend dietary changes and diarrhoea treatments to relieve your symptoms.